johnnesky/beepbox/README.md

 libraries so I don't need a package manager either, aside from installing npm in order to install TypeScript and Uglify.
 BeepBox is relatively self-contained.

+## Code

-The code is divided into the synth/ and editor/ folders.
-The former has all the code you need to be able to play BeepBox songs, and you could use this code in your own projects, like a web game.
-The latter has additional code to display the online song editor interface.
+The code is divided into several folders.

+The synth/ has just the code you need to be able to play BeepBox songs out loud, and you could use this code in your own projects, like a web game.
 After compiling the synth code, open website/synth_example.html to see a demo using it.

+The editor/ folder has additional code to display the online song editor interface.
 After compiling the editor code, open website/index.html to see the editor interface.

+The player/ folder has a miniature song player interface for embedding on other sites.

+The website/ folder contains index.html files to view the interfaces, and the TypeScript compiler is configured to output JavaScript files into this folder.